Mr-Milk/SpatialTis/docs/source/usage/image_export.rst

 .. note::
     If you need to run on cluster or non-display environment, it's recommended that you save the data first and visualize it in your own computer with screen.
+So that you can have better authetic control towards the visuzliation.
     For pyecharts' visualization, you should export it as html, open in browser, adjust it till you are satisfied and then use the save bottom to save it in `.png`.
 If you run in notebook, bokeh and pyecharts can be rendered inline.